We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Your booking is guaranteed and we don't charge any booking fees.

-Please note that we do party EVERYDAY!
-If you are more into relaxing please check out our sister hostel Urban Elephants. (we run daily activities and pub crawls together with both hostels but meeting...
+PLEASE NOTE our AGE LIMIT is 18-34. (read our House Rules for more info).
+Please note that we PARTY EVERY DAY!
+If you are more into relaxing please check out our sister hostel Urban Elephants. (we run...
 More...

 Welcome to the most popular hostel in Bratislava.
 We offer a wide range of rooms, with dormitories and privates featuring ensuite and shared bathrooms.